pacificnm/admin.cityartwalks.com/.github/chatmodes/refactor-hooks.chatmode.md

 # Refactor Hooks Chat Mode

 ## Objective
-Refactor entity hooks to follow the standardized SWR-based pattern with validation, caching, and proper error handling.
+Refactor entity hooks to follow the standardized SWR-based pattern with caching and proper error handling. **NO validation in hooks** - validation happens in forms and API clients.

 ## Pattern Reference
 Use `src/actions/user/hooks.js` as the canonical reference implementation.

 ## Prerequisites
 - Entity must have a completed ApiClient class (extending ApiClient from `@/lib/api-client`)
-- Validation schemas must exist in `src/validators/{entity}.js`
 - Understand the entity's data structure and relationships
+- Note: Validation schemas exist for forms and API clients, NOT for hooks

 ## Core Principles